 Fishing of shrimp and prawns is mostly conducted with two methods - through passive gear like gillnets and trammel nets, and active gears such as lampara.
 Since the establishment of PERMEN KP (Ministry of Marine Affairs and Fisheries Regulation) No. 2/2015 mandating a trawl and seine net ban in WWP-RI (Indonesia Fisheries Management Area), fishermen have tended to use gillnets and trammel nets to capture shrimp.
 However, lampara and danish seine are still employed to harvest shrimp.
 The catch target for trammel net and trawl are also different.
-Trammel net targets Banana prawn and Tiger prawn while lampara nets target rainbow prawn and other smaller prawns.
+Trammel net targets white prawn and spot prawn while lampara nets target rainbow prawn and other smaller prawns.

 The company PT Sekar Laut TBK is working towards achieving one of it’s guiding principles of “Assisting Indonesia to process natural resources that abound with the aim of providing healthy nutritious food and quality”, by improving their suppliers' fishing practices.
 The company, which focuses on the manufacturing of shrimp crackers, registered shrimp as a commodity for which it would like to achieve Marine Stewardship Council (MSC) certification.
 This effort demonstrates that PT Sekar Laut TBK wishes to process natural resources in Indonesia by implementing a sustainable and responsible shrimp harvesting practices.

 The fishermen in Kotabaru who harvest shrimp for shrimp cracker products (krupuk) do not focus on one target.
 At least two kinds of shrimp are targetted by fishermen - white prawn (Penaeus merguiensis) and spot prawn (Metapenaeus brevicornis) caught using trammel net on a vessel often operated by two people.